-Careers in interior design are increasingly popular and are particularly suited to creative types with a passion for design, a feel for space and an eye for colour.
+Interior design involves more than scatter cushions and knick-knacks.
+You'll need artistic ability, a feel for space and an eye for light and colour.
 Learn more about the range of courses and qualifications on offer

-As competition for work in the multi-faceted and ever-changing design industry increases, students and graduates must ensure that they have the right combination of qualifications and experience to stand out to potential employers; to do this you'll need the right qualifications, whether undergraduate or Masters degrees, or short or online courses.
+As competition for work in the multi-faceted design industry increases, students and graduates must ensure that they stand out to potential employers; to do this you'll need the right qualifications, whether undergraduate or Masters degrees, or short or online courses.

 Interior design degrees

-The following undergraduate qualifications are recognised by the British Institute of Interior Design.
+The following undergraduate qualifications are recognised by the British Institute of Interior Design (BIID).

 Masters in interior design